pointnetwork/point-automation/readme.md

    * "npm run test-linux" => Run all the tests (MacOS)
    * "npm run simple-test-linux" => Just one test (MacOS)
    * "npm run simple-test-macos" => Just one test (MacOS)
+6. Wait for the execution to be finished and don't touch anything in your machine.
+That can cause failures in the test if it loses the focus.

 # Reports